lixinW/ship-hats-docs/snippets/runners-snippet.md

 Self-hosted Remote runners are:
 - Dedicated machines that are set-up and managed by agencies
 - Can be configured for Group or Project level access
-- Can connect to SHIP-HATS via the *IPSec tunnel* or *VPC endpoint* if they are hosted on GCC AWS or CC AWS
+- Can connect to SHIP-HATS via *VPC endpoint (AWS)* or *IPSec tunnel (non-AWS Eg. Azure)*.
+Note that all AWS/non-AWS accounts must be on GCC platform/environment.

 For these runners:
 - Agencies bear the costs of hosting their own runners